Commercial Real Estate Financing

 Anywhere from 30 to 60 days

-With most commercial real estate loans, a property will be filed as an entity, and the loan will be made to corporations, funds or trusts, and limited partnerships.
-An entity will usually not have a financial track record, which means a lender could require the owners of the entity to bestow a guarantee.
+With most CRE loans, a property will be filed as an entity, and the loan will be made to corporations, funds or trusts, and limited partnerships.
+An entity will usually not have a financial track record, which means a lender could require the entity's owners to bestow a guarantee.
 A guarantee is a promise to pay any debt the investor may have.

-Although filing as an entity is the most common, there is also a choice to file as an individual.
-Filing as an individual is, simply put, filing as an individual investor.
+Although filing as an entity is the most common, there is also a choice to file as an individual business owner.
 Something to keep in mind when filing as an individual investor is that your lender will want assurance that all loans can be repaid.
-The lender will ask for financial track records to be provided in order to secure the loan.
+The lender will ask for financial track records to be provided to secure the loan.

-If starting a new business that has no previous credit history, a lender will ask the investor to make a guarantee, or to make a promise, that the loan will be paid back.
+If starting a new business with no previous credit history, a lender will ask the investor to make a guarantee, or promise, that the loan will be paid back.

-The second step involves evaluating your options with your mortgage and making a decision as to which commercial real estate loan will benefit your company the most and will end up leading to the best exit strategy for the future.
-It’s important to note that commercial real estate loans are not backed by Freddie Mac and Fannie Mae, two very important government agencies.
+Next, evaluate your options and decide which CRE loan option will best benefit the company.
+It's important to note that CRE loans are not backed by Freddie Mac and Fannie Mae, two essential government agencies.
 This means higher interest rates could be charged.
 A commercial real estate loan will also have a set term that could range anywhere from five to twenty years, depending on your financial history.

-It is also important to know that for DSCRs, a lender will usually look for one that is at least at 1.25%.
+It is also important to know that for DSCRs, a lender will usually look for at least 1.25%.
 Anything that is less than one percent shows lenders there is negative cash flow.

-Before a provider decides whether or not to approve you for funding, they will often look at your proposed collateral and determine how much it is worth.
-In these situations, the more valuable the collateral, the better chance you’ll be approved for funding and the less interest you might end up paying.
-With commercial real estate financing, you offer your commercial real estate as collateral for your funding.
-Providers like this type of collateral because property is generally a safe investment.
+Before a provider decides whether or not to approve you for a secured loan for an investment property, they will often look at your proposed collateral and determine its worth.
+In these situations, the more valuable the collateral, the better chance you'll be approved for a mortgage loan and the less interest you might end up paying.
+With CRE financing, you offer your CRE as collateral for your funding.
+Providers like this type of collateral because the property is generally a safe investment.
 The interest rate for this type of funding can be comparatively low.

-Commercial real estate financing is not the same thing as getting funding to pay for commercial real estate.
+Financing for CRE is not the same thing as getting funding to pay for CRE.
 With this type of funding, you use real estate you already own as collateral to get money to pay for specific business projects, such as the construction of a structure on your commercial property.
 This type of funding is risky because if you default on the agreement, you could lose the property that your business is built on.

-If you need the money fast, you might be disappointed about how long it can take to get approved for commercial real estate financing.
-Remember, the provider will need to look at your business’s finances as well as the value of the real estate you will use as collateral.
+If you need the money fast, you might be disappointed about how long it can take to get approved for commercial real estate financing or other types of business loans.
+Remember, the provider will need to look at your business's finances and the value of the real estate you will use as collateral.
 This takes time.

 Advantages of Commercial Real Estate

-- Financial Rates – A huge advantage in investing in commercial real estate are the favorable financial rates you’ll ultimately end up receiving.
-Because rates are low, it’s very easy to save a significant amount of money while you pay the mortgage on your new property.
-It’s also important to continue to strive to maintain a clean financial profile and to stay prepared for all circumstances by composing a business plan that will prove the viability of your business.
+- Finance Rates - A huge advantage of investing in commercial real estate is the favorable financial rate you may receive.
+When rates are low, it's possible to save a significant amount of money while you pay the mortgage on your new property.
+However, it's also important to continue to maintain a clean financial profile and stay prepared for all circumstances by composing a business plan that will prove the viability of your business.

 - Low Prices - As you start the process of getting your commercial real estate loan, you'll very quickly learn that one of the most appealing factors to investing in commercial real estate are the low prices that you'll pay.
 Also, your commercial real estate values will appreciate over time, meaning benefits will continue to come further down the road.